Hybrid tables

 A constraint is required when one or more columns in a table must have such a constraint, which is only true for PRIMARY KEY constraints on hybrid tables.

 While you should expect Snowflake standard tables to offer better performance on large analytical queries, hybrid tables allow for faster results on short-running operational queries.
+Hybrid tables deliver high concurrency and low latency for many workloads.
 The following types of queries are most likely to benefit from hybrid tables: